-First, I started opening and flattening the branches, as shown in the picture below.
+First, I opened and flattened the branches, as shown in the picture below.

-Then, I started bending the end of the steel stems with the help of a black steel pipe to give them a hook shape.
+Then, I bent the end of the steel stems with the help of a black steel pipe to give them a hook shape.

 Next, I placed them on top of each other in a way to have each branch pointing the opposite way – do you see picture below?
 The reason for each branch pointing the opposite way was so I could have a connection point to link every piece to each other.

-After positioning them correctly, I started wrapping the Dollar Store pine garland to tie the two branches to each other.
+After positioning them correctly, I wrapped the Dollar Store pine garland to tie the two branches to each other.
 Since I was at it, I carried on wrapping it also to the areas where the steel stem was showing.

-Once I prepared a good number of these pieces, I started connecting the pieces by hooking them to each other.
+Once I prepared a good number of these pieces, I connected the pieces by hooking them to each other.